xclemence/Dependencies.Exchange/README.md

 ### Graph

 This import/export call *[Dependeces Graph Services][dependencies-graph-services-url]* to store assembly and own dependencies in a database.

+For assembly import, the library provides a search screen.
+This screen is style agnostic.

 [dependencies-viewer-url]:              https://github.com/xclemence/Dependencies.Viewer
 [dependencies-graph-services-url]:      https://github.com/xclemence/dependencies-graph-services